 Leah Chmielewski manages a Tech Innovation Independent Research and Development (IRAD) portfolio for a large aerospace company in addition to operating a private consulting business.
 Leveraging her decade-long career as a federal employee for the Department of Defense she has helped win over $40M in government contracts.
 Leah’s experience includes research and development, strategy, and business development.
 She assists clients mainly through lead generation, competitive analysis, strategy, and proposal development to help them win contracts or SBIR/STTR grants.
 She also helps startups through Colorado’s Small Business Development Center Tech Source accelerators

 Leah has recently relocated to Southwest Colorado just outside of Telluride, CO, and is enjoying the active outdoor lifestyle.
 She is also a Board Member of Michigan Ross School of Business Alumni Club Denver, fire department volunteer, fluent German speaker, and loves making connections – whether ideas, people, companies, opportunities, or ways forward.

-Brian is a co-founder and director of Groundfloor and serves as our CEO.
+Brian is a co-founder and director of Groundfloor and serves as the CEO.
 He is responsible for setting long term direction and goals for the company, executive management, financing, and strategic partnerships.

 Brian’s 20-year career building disruptive technology startups spans stints in Silicon Valley, Boston, London and the North Carolina Triangle region prior to moving Groundfloor to Atlanta in 2014.
 Previously, he led the launch of Republic Wireless to take on the big four cellphone carriers to international acclaim.
 As a result, millions more Americans can now afford a smartphone.